Andreiyiii/AI_tictactoe/README.md

-#AI_tictactoe
+# AI_tictactoe

-Only made modifications on runner.py from cs50
+Only made modifications on tictactoe.py from cs50